By KBB.com Editors

 The PT's marvelous exterior lends itself to multiple personality changes.

-The innovative interior includes new satin-finish dash trim, a retro-looking cue ball shift knob and tall, upright seating.
+The 2009 Chrysler PT Cruiser's innovative interior includes a satin-finish dash trim, a retro-looking color-keyed ball shift knob and tall, upright seating.
 The rear storage area features a moveable shelf that can serve as a table for tailgate parties or a privacy cover to hide valuables.
 Rear-seat passengers will find plenty of head and legroom and a good view of the road ahead, thanks to the raised rear seats.Exterior

-As standard equipment the PT has a 150-horsepower 2.4-liter engine, five-speed manual transmission, rear defrost, dual side mirrors, AM/FM stereo with CD and MP3 input jack, tilt wheel, power windows, keyless entry, full wheel covers and a rear wiper/washer.
-The Touring trim adds air conditioning, AM/FM stereo with CD, power mirrors and a fold-flat passenger seat.
-The sporty GT model adds a high-output turbocharged engine, four-wheel anti-lock disc brakes (ABS), fog lights, power glass moonroof, front side-impact airbags, leather seats, sport suspension and 17-inch aluminum wheels.
+As standard equipment, the 2009 Chrysler PT Cruiser LX has a 150-horsepower 2.4-liter engine, five-speed manual transmission, rear defrost, manual side mirrors, AM/FM stereo with CD and MP3 input jack, tilt wheel, air conditioning, power windows, keyless entry, front-seat side-impact air bags, full wheel covers and a rear wiper/washer.
+The Touring trim adds an automatic transmission, power driver's seat, cruise control, power mirrors, 16-inch alloy wheels and a fold-flat passenger's seat.
+The Limited model adds a turbocharged engine, four-wheel anti-lock disc brakes (ABS) with low-speed traction control, fog lamps, chrome package, leather seats, power moon roof, uconnect with SIRIUS Satellite Radio and 17-inch polished aluminum wheels.

 The standard engine works well in the PT, giving it good acceleration and respectable fuel economy.
-For those who want the PT's performance to live up to its racy good looks, a move up to the low-pressure, 180-horsepower turbo engine is recommended, though doing so means you cannot have the five-speed manual and it also adds a hefty $1,200 to the bottom line.
-Leadfoots should opt for the GT, which has the high-output turbo.
+For those who want the PT's performance to live up to its racy good looks, a move up to the low-pressure, 180-horsepower turbo engine is recommended, though doing so means you cannot have the five-speed manual transmission.

 2.4-liter in-line 4